Ash Gourd / Winter Melon, whole and cut

 Calabash

-- See Bottle Gourd.
-There is also a Calabash that isn't a gourd at all but the large spherical fruit of a tree in the Bignonia family (B. Crescentia (6 species)) native to Central and South America.
-Both types of calabash are dried and used as containers.
+- This is another name for Bottle Gourd - but also, there is, a "Calabash" that isn't a gourd at all but the large spherical fruit of a tree in the Bignonia family (B. Crescentia (6 species)) native to Central and South America.
+Both types of Calabash have been dried and used as containers.

 Fluted Pumpkin